 The BLtrimmer provides a two-state folding test

 Helices are tested for two-state folding by comparing the ΔH° differences between methods 1 and 2.
 If the difference is smaller, or larger, than 15% of the mean value, the helix is considered two-state, or non-two-state, respectively.
 However, the results of methods 1 and 2 are both sensitive to baseline-trimming.
-This leads to a problem, its hard to tell if the helix is truly two-state folding, or if errors in baseline trimming let to the appearance of two-state folding.
+This leads to a issues telling if the helix is truly two-state folding or if errors in baseline trimming lead to the appearance of two-state folding.
 The baseline trimmer provides a solution to this problem, based on analysis of the distribution of helix energies derived from randomly trimmed baselines.

 Paragraph 4: Histogram analysis followed by quartile analysis.